jaybennett89/bolt_fork/BUILD_INSTRUCTIONS.md

   * If you downloaded the zip extract the contents to a working directory
     * https://github.com/BoltEngine/bolt/archive/master.zip
 3. In the Bolt Source directory Hold SHIFT then right click, select Open command window here
-4. Change to the 'src\bolt'
+4. Change to the 'src\bolt' directory
   * cd .\src\bolt
 5. Obtain the source for Bolt UDPKit
   * Clone the Bolt UDPKit